Our help for Ukraine. Summary for the period 24.02-30.11.2022

 After over two years of activity, the ODF closed down the Warsaw-based “Ukrainian World” centre.
 It was the first and biggest centre offering support to large numbers of Ukrainians arriving to Poland.
 From the beginning of its activity, the “Ukrainian World” helped over 30 000 people.

-Become a volunteer of the Open Dialog Foundation and help Ukraine!
+Become a volunteer of the Open Dialogue Foundation and help Ukraine!

-Become a volunteer of the Open Dialog Foundation and help Ukraine!
+Become a volunteer of the Open Dialogue Foundation and help Ukraine!

 26.05.2015